oceanbase/flink-connector-oceanbase/docs/sink/flink-connector-oceanbase-directload.md

 English | [简体中文](flink-connector-oceanbase-directload_cn.md)

-This Flink Connector based on the direct-load feature of OceanBase.
-It can write data to OceanBase through direct-load in Flink.
+This Flink Connector is based on the direct-load feature of OceanBase, enabling high-performance bulk data loading from Flink to OceanBase.

+## ⚠️ Important Notes

+**This connector is specifically designed for batch processing scenarios with the following characteristics:**

+- ✅ **Bounded Streams Only**: Data sources must be bounded; unbounded streams are not supported.
+Flink Batch mode is recommended for better performance
+- ✅ **High Throughput**: Ideal for large-scale data import with multi-node parallel writing capability
+- ⚠️ **Table Locking During Import**: The target table will be locked during the direct-load process, allowing only SELECT queries.
+INSERT/UPDATE/DELETE operations are not permitted
+- ⚠️ **Not for Real-time**: If you need real-time/streaming writes with unbounded streams, please use [flink-connector-oceanbase](flink-connector-oceanbase.md) instead

-For OceanBase's direct-load feature, see the [direct-load document](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001375568).
+For more details on OceanBase's direct-load feature, see the [direct-load document](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001375568).

 ## Getting Started